Dan Wilson (musician)

 Daniel Dodd Wilson (born May 20, 1961) is an American musician, singer, songwriter, visual artist and record producer who has been called the songwriter's songwriter.
 His songwriting résumé includes "Closing Time," which he wrote for his band, Semisonic; "Not Ready to Make Nice," co-written with The Chicks; and "Someone Like You," co-written with Adele.
 Wilson's work earned him a Grammy nomination for "Closing Time" (Best Rock Song) and garnered him Grammy wins for Song of the Year ("Not Ready to Make Nice" in 2007) and Album of the Year as a producer for Adele's 21 in 2012.

 Wilson has collaborated with a diverse range of artists, including Pink, Celine Dion, Leon Bridges, Mitski, Claud, Halsey, Weezer, Panic! at the Disco, My Morning Jacket, Dierks Bentley, John Legend, Joy Oladokun, Laufey, and many others.

 In 2012, Wilson produced the song "Treacherous”, which he co-wrote with Taylor Swift for Swift's fourth studio album Red, resulting in an additional Album of the Year Grammy nomination.
 In 2021, Wilson produced the re-recorded version of "Treacherous" for Swift's second re-recorded album, Red (Taylor's Version).

 On November 10, 2023, Wilson received Grammy nominations for Song of the Year for "Butterfly", which he wrote with Jon Batiste, and Best Country Song for “White Horse," which he co-wrote with Chris Stapleton.

 In January 2024, "It Never Went Away," the song Wilson co-wrote with Jon Batiste for the documentary American Symphony, received an Academy Award nomination for Best Original Song.

 On February 4, 2024, Wilson won the Grammy for Best Country Song for “White Horse," which he co-wrote with Chris Stapleton.

 On November 20, 2024, Wilson won his first CMA Award for Song of the Year for “White Horse," which he co-wrote with Chris Stapleton.

+On February 2, 2025, Jon Batiste and Dan Wilson won the Grammy Award for Best Song Written for Visual Media for their track "It Never Went Away" from the Netflix documentary American Symphony.

 In addition to being the frontman of Semisonic, Wilson has released several solo recordings, including the 2017 release Re-Covered, in which he covers songs he wrote for other artists.
 He was also a member of the Minneapolis band Trip Shakespeare.